Origamijr/Origamijr.github.io/assets/markdown/home/about.md

 <img src="assets/images/portrait.png" alt="me" width="30%" height="YYY" class="center"/>

+***I'm so sorry for being outdated.
+I promise to redo this site entirely sometime within the next year***

 ## Introduction

 Hi.
 Welcome to my site.
 Forgive the poor design as I am quite a novice at web development.

 My name is Kevin Huang.
 I am currently working on a PhD in Electrical Engineering at University of Southern California.
 I've obtained a Masters (2021) and a Bachelors (2020) in Computer Science at UCSD.
 I have a particular interest in **Machine Learning** as it applies to audio processing (analysis and synthesis) in the domains of music and speech.
 I also have some interest in Computer Graphics on the side (particularly real-time graphics, animation, and virtual reality).

+At USC, I am currently working with [SAIL](https://sail.usc.edu) (Signal Analysis and Interpretation Laboratory) under Prof. Shrikanth Narayanan.
+My research primarily falls under studying speech production with the interdisciplinary [SPAN](https://sail.usc.edu/span/) group, but I also am involved in other projects involving developing speech analysis pipelines.

 Asides from programming, I enjoy playing piano and playing games.
 Although I am classically trained, taking piano lessons since elementary school, I more often than not tend to play anime song covers on piano.
 As for games, I mainly play gacha games, rhythm games, minesweeper, or whatever my friends are playing at the time.